Last updated on August 30th, 2019 at 10:55 am

 “Chaos stories are also hard to hear because they are too threatening.
 The anxiety these stories provoke inhibits hearing.” (p.97-98)

 “Chaos stories remain the sufferers own story, but the suffering is too great for a self to be told.
-The voice of the teller has been lost as a result of the chaos, and this loss then perpetuates that chaos.” (p.115)
+The voice of the teller has been lost as a result of the chaos, and this loss then perpetuates that chaos.” (p.115) - The quest narrative.

 “Restitution stories attempt to outdistance morality by rendering illness transitory.
 Chaos stories are sucked into the undertow of illness and the disasters that attend it.
 Quest stories meet suffering head on; they accept illness and seek to use it.
 Illness is the occasion of a journey that becomes a quest.
 What is quested for may never be wholly clear, but the quest is defined by the ill person’s belief that something is to be gained through the experience.” (p.115)